UXARRAY/uxarray/docs/contributing.rst

 Once you create the new branch, you are good to go with your local changes in the UXarray directory!

-3.7.
-Local changes, commits, and pushes
+3.6.
+Local Changes, Commits, and Pushes
 ---------------------------------------

 The local development process can very basically be itemized as follows: